chris-schwartz/carnd_vehicle_detection/README.md

 The `HeatMapFilter` class implements a "heat map" approach.
 An empty array is created that is the same size as the source image.
 For each window that tested positive for a vehicle, the window area of the array is incremented by one.
 This produces a heat map where the higher concentration of detected images is "hotter".
 The heat map is then used with Scipy's `label()` method to return bounding boxes where car instances are expected.

 Occasionaly, images that were not vehicles were predicted to be vehicles.
-To prevent reduce these false positives, after a heat map has been generated, a "hotness" threshold was established.
+To reduce these false positives, after the heat map has been generated a "hotness" threshold was established.
 Areas where less samples were detected would then be discarded.
 A threshold of 2 samples seemed to perform well at reducing false positives while continuing to accurately detect vehiceles.

 Below is the code that was used to evaluate how well the sampling, heat mapping, and threshold filtering was performing and some results of the current implementation.
 The images below show the final bounding box for the vehicle on the left and a heat map created from all the positive samples received using the sliding window approach.